15 Festive Things To Do in London in December

 Christmas lights are twinkling all across the capital and it looks magnificent.
 With so much going on in the build up to Christmas, it’s a truly magical time to visit the city.
 Here’s my pick of festive things to do in London in December if you’re a foodie.
 Some of these events continue into the New Year so you can sneak in an extra visit in early January and still enjoy all the fun.

 Go Ice Skating at Somerset House

-You can shop in the spacious Fortnum & Mason Christmas pop-up shop and relax with a glass of fizz in the Fortnum & Mason alpine ski lodge.
+You can shop in the spacious Fortnum & Mason Christmas shopping arcade and relax with a rich hot chocolate or a glass of fizz in the Fortnum & Mason alpine ski lodge.

 Go Cheese Shopping at Borough Market in Southwark